polyformproject/commercial.polyformproject.org/terms.md

 {{#model=trial}}
 ## Trial License

 This agreement will continue for the term on the order.
-The customer's use of the software is limited to evaluation only.
+The customer may use the software only to evaluate its functionality and suitability for the customer's needs, not to serve customer's customers or to integrate into production systems.
 {{/model=trial}}

 {{#model=unlimited}}